dabamos/openadms-server/docs/source/data-retrieval.rst

 ----------

 The `URL manipulation tools`_ of `GNU Octave`_ can directly download resources from OpenADMS Server into the current workspace.
-Using the `jsonlab`_ library
+The example uses the `jsonlab`_
-outputs:
+library:

 .. code-block:: matlab